zhiyaoxie/zhiyaoxie.github.io/_pages/about.md

   - /about.html
 ---

 I joined the ECE Department of Hong Kong University of Science and Technology (HKUST) as an Assistant Professor since 2022.
 I received my Ph.D. degree from ECE Department of Duke University in 2022, advised by [Prof. Yiran Chen](https://ece.duke.edu/faculty/yiran-chen) and [Prof. Hai (Helen) Li](https://ece.duke.edu/faculty/hai-helen-li).
 My research interests include cross-disciplinary topics in electronic design automation, VLSI design, computer architecture, and machine learning.
 I am especially experienced in machine learning for hardware design.
 I am the recipient of MICRO 2021 Best Paper Award.
-I serve as the Publicity Chair of Council on Electronic Design Automation (CEDA) Hong Kong.
+I serve as the Publicity Chair of Council on the Electronic Design Automation (CEDA) Hong Kong.

 Ph.D.
 Student Recruitment
 ======